 \subsection{Intensity after the initial expansion}

 As the helium atom travels further away from the nozzle, it interacts less and less with neighbouring atoms.
-This means that modelling the supersonic expansion across the skimmer all the way until the sample plane is numerically inefficient.
+This means that modelling the supersonic expansion all the way to the sample plane is numerically inefficient.

-Therefore, theorists often chose to use the fact that the Knudsen number of the flow increases with distance to the source, and that quasi-molecular flow is often reached before the first optical element -normally, the skimmer- to build simplified models of the intensity.
+Therefore, theorists often choose to use the fact that the Knudsen number of the flow increases with distance to the source, and that quasi-molecular flow is often reached before the first optical element, usually the skimmer, to build simplified models of the intensity.
 Quasi-molecular flow allows for the recovery of analytical expressions of the centre-line intensity, as particles can be assumed to travel in a straight line without further interactions.

-Over the years, several intensity models have been proposed for helium microscopes (and generally for helium sources).
+Over the years, several intensity models have been proposed for helium sources.
 A combination of arbitrary variable labelling, numerical simplifications and empirical formulae has left researchers with no unified intensity models.
 The landscape is confusing, and in this paper we make an attempt to unify and simplify the different intensity models and explain how they compare with each other.

 We propose the following geometrical conventions: consider always an expansion stemming from a nozzle, followed by a skimmer.
-The skimmer is placed at a distance $x_S$ from the source of the supersonic expansion with no other apertures in between.
+The skimmer is placed at a distance $x_S$ from the nozzle.
 Take $a$ as the distance between the skimmer and the axial point in which the intensity is measured.
 The distance between the nozzle and the measuring point is then ($x_S+a$).
 All the rest of physical variables correspond to those presented in Section \ref{sec:quitting_surface_model}.

 We propose that the intensity should always be given as particles per second per unit area\footnote{We chose unit area over steradians to signify the departure from spherical symmetry typical of supersonic beams.}.Usually the intensity can be assumed to be slowly-varying enough that to obtain a total intensity hitting a detector it is enough to multiply the centre-line intensity expressed as particles per second per unit area, by the detector's area.
 The medley of analytical formulas found in literature can be confusing, but one sees that they fall into three groups: